Facts About Childhood Immunizations

 Why Are Immunizations Important for All Children?

 Prior to widespread immunization in the United States, infectious diseases killed or disabled thousands of children each year.
-The near elimination of intellectual disabilities due to measles encephalitis, congenital rubella syndrome, and Haemophilus influenzae type b meningitis or Hib can be contributed to vaccines (Alexander, 2000).
+The near elimination of intellectual disability due to measles encephalitis, congenital rubella syndrome, and Haemophilus influenzae type b meningitis or Hib can be contributed to vaccines (Alexander, 2000).

 Because the vaccines are so effective in preventing childhood diseases, many have forgotten how serious it is for children to get them.
 Today, viruses and bacteria that cause vaccine-preventable disease and death still exist and can be passed on to people who are not protected by vaccines.
 (Centers for Disease Control and Prevention, 2000a).